-Since 2000 when London re-gained a city-wide government, citizens have only had the opportunity to comment on draft plans produced by the Mayors – and Just Space groups have done that to good effect.
-Now a new plan is to be prepared and the new Mayor Sadiq Khan will be responsible for devising, adopting and implementing it.
-Just Space is determined that London communities should take the lead in forming a plan at this formative stage.
+Since 2000 when a Mayor for London was re-instated, citizens have been allowed to comment on the final version of each Mayor’s London Plans – and Just Space groups did that to good effect.
+With a new Plan under Mayor Sadiq Khan, Just Space was determined that London communities should take the lead in forming a plan at a much earlier stage.

-Just Space comments (21 March 2017) on the draft scoping study for the Integrtaed Impact Assessment of the next London Plan: Impact Assessment: is it real?
+Just Space comments (21 March 2017) on the draft scoping study for the Integrated Impact Assessment of the next London Plan: Impact Assessment: is it real?

-Topic-by-topic material on the many parallel engagements between Just Space or its various member groups with politicians and officers at City Hall.
-The Next London Plan menu lists these topics.
+Topic-by-topic material on the many parallel engagements between Just Space or its various member groups with politicians and officers at City Hall up to 2018.
+The third tier of this menu lists these topics.

 A provisional set of demands (“vision”) arising from the July conference and the earlier work of JustSpace, designed to inform the selection of the next Mayor and Assembly and the work of the City Hall planning team.
 (Released on 12 October 2015) and subsequent Just Space documents.